tomtheunissen/PlaneFrame/README.md

 Rough power budget: about 1.0 mAh per full refresh, dominated by the 30 seconds the panel spends sorting its pigment particles.
 A skipped refresh costs about a fifth of that.
-At ten-minute intervals with a night pause and a weekday away window, that works out to somewhere around three to four months per charge.
+At ten-minute intervals with a night pause and a weekday away window, that works out to somewhere around three months per charge.

 These figures are estimates with meaningful uncertainty.
 The device reports its own battery voltage on every wake, so the real consumption curve will replace them within a couple of weeks of running.

 ## Licence

 MIT.
 See [LICENSE](LICENSE).

 The bundled OpenFlights data and the Inter typeface are covered by their own licences, as described under Data sources.